-As a new freelancer or small business owner, you might be thinking that it’s more affordable to file taxes yourself.
+As a new small business owner or freelancer, you might be thinking that it’s more affordable to file taxes yourself.
 I mean, how hard could it be?
 Why spend on a CPA if you’re not even sure how much income you’ll make anyway.
 I get it.

 Hiring an accountant might seem like an unnecessary expense, especially when you’re working on a tight budget.
 But let’s set the record straight.
 Hiring an accountant will ensure that you’re covered come tax season, and can actually help you feel more confident in your business finances.
 Let’s go through the facts and figures and help clarify if hiring an accountant is right for you.